An algebraic model for rational torus-equivariant spectra: Overview

 \begin{remark} The functors involved in these Quillen equivalences are monoidal, but their interaction with the model structures is not straightforward.
-For this reason, we plan to describe the extension of this result to Quillen equivalences on the associated categories of monoids elsewhere. \end{remark}
+For this reason, the extension of this result to Quillen equivalences on the associated categories of monoids will be discussed elsewhere (as done in \cite{s1qmon} in the rank 1 case).